-Since January 1, 2021, the Medicines and Healthcare products Regulatory Agency ("MHRA") has been the UK's standalone medicines and medical devices regulator.
+Since January 1, 2021, the Medicines and Healthcare products Regulatory Agency ("MHRA") has been the U.K.'s standalone medicines and medical devices regulator.
 As a result of the Northern Ireland protocol, different rules will apply in Northern Ireland than in England, Wales, and Scotland, together, GB; broadly, Northern Ireland will continue to follow the EU regulatory regime, but its national competent authority will remain the MHRA.

-The UK regulatory framework in relation to clinical trials is derived from existing EU legislation (as implemented into UK law, through secondary legislation).
-On January 17, 2022, the MHRA launched an eight-week consultation on reframing the UK legislation for clinical trials.
-The consultation closed on March 14, 2022 and aims to streamline clinical trials approvals, enable innovation, enhance clinical trials transparency, enable greater risk proportionality, and promote patient and public involvement in clinical trials.
-The outcome of the consultation is being closely watched and will determine whether the UK chooses to align with the CTR or diverge from it to maintain regulatory flexibility.
+The U.K. regulatory framework in relation to clinical trials is derived from existing EU legislation (as implemented into U.K. law, through secondary legislation).
+On January 17, 2022, the MHRA launched an eight-week consultation on reframing the U.K. legislation for clinical trials, which aimed to streamline clinical trials approvals, enable innovation, enhance clinical trials transparency, enable greater risk proportionality, and promote patient and public involvement in clinical trials.
+The MHRA responded to the consultation on March 21, 2023 and confirmed that it would bring forward changes to the legislation.
+The final legal texts introduced by the U.K. Government will ultimately determine the extent to which the U.K. clinical trials framework aligns with or diverges from the CTR.

 The MHRA has introduced changes to national licensing procedures, including procedures to prioritize access to new medicines that will benefit patients, including a 150-day assessment and a rolling review procedure.
-All existing EU MAs for centrally authorized products were automatically converted or grandfathered into UK MAs, effective in GB (only), free of charge on January 1, 2021, unless the MA holder has opted out.
+All existing EU MAs for centrally authorized products were automatically converted or grandfathered into U.K. MAs, effective in GB (only), free of charge on January 1, 2021, unless the MA holder has opted out.
 In order to use the centralized procedure to obtain a MA that will be valid throughout the EEA, companies must be established in the EEA.
-Therefore since Brexit, without first establishing an EEA entity, companies established in the UK can no longer use the EU centralized procedure and instead an EEA entity must hold any centralized MAs.
-In order to obtain a UK MA to commercialize products in the UK, an applicant must be established in the UK and must follow one of the UK national authorization procedures or one of the remaining post-Brexit international cooperation procedures to obtain an MA to commercialize products in the UK.
-The MHRA may rely on a decision taken by the European Commission on the approval of a new (centralized procedure) MA when determining an application for a GB authorization; or use the MHRA's decentralized or mutual recognition procedures which enable MAs approved in EU member states (or Iceland, Liechtenstein, Norway) to be granted in GB.
+Therefore since Brexit, without first establishing an EEA entity, companies established in the U.K. can no longer use the EU centralized procedure and instead an EEA entity must hold any centralized MAs.
+In order to obtain a U.K. MA to commercialize products in the U.K., an applicant must be established in the U.K. and must follow one of the U.K. national authorization procedures or one of the remaining post-Brexit international cooperation procedures to obtain an MA to commercialize products in the U.K..
+A new international recognition framework has been in place from January 1, 2024, whereby the MHRA will have regard to decisions on the approval of MAs made by the EMA and certain other regulators when determining an application for a new GB MA.